Teenager Not Eating Lunch at School? Here's Why

 teens making lunch

-Many of you know, my kids played sports in high school.
+Many of you know, my teenagers played sports in high school.

-I had a swimmer, volleyball player, and rower.
+I had a swimmer, a volleyball player, and a rower.

 Daily.

-For someone preparing for a two-hour swim practice after school, she was underfueling.
+For someone preparing for a two-hour swim practice after school, she was under-fueling.
+In other words, she was not getting enough energy to do the work at swim practice.

-So we transitioned back to bringing lunch to school, and I honored all the limiting requests.
+So we transitioned back to bringing lunch to school, and I honored all the limiting requests, instead of getting into a power struggle with them.

-I added a fruit, a veggie, whole grain crackers or chips, and a cheese stick or round.
+I added a fruit, a veggie, whole grain crackers or chips, and a cheese stick or round to beef up the lunch offerings.

-Mostly, they didn’t eat it, complaining that I had packed too much food for them to eat during the lunch hour.
+For the most part, they didn’t eat it, complaining that I had packed too much food for them to eat during the lunch hour!

 After a month of peanut butter and jelly, they complained about that, too.

-Aside from my frustration, I had to step back and put my professional hat on.
+Aside from my frustration, I had to step back and put my pediatric nutrition professional hat on.

-What was really going on here?
-Of course, it wasn’t just one thing, but a multitude of factors, including my own frame of mind.
+What was going on here?
+Of course, it wasn’t just one thing, but a multitude of factors, including my frame of mind.

 Is your teenager not eating lunch at school?

 There’s a lot that can be going on here.
-Let’s look at some of the reasons why a teenager is not eating enough at school.
+Let’s take a closer look at why teens may not be eating enough at school.

-From pressure to keep up with peers to attempts at weight loss, many reasons are rooted in the developmental phase of adolescence.
+From pressure to keep up with peers to attempts at weight loss, many reasons exist.

 1. Pressure from Peers